tsberry/game-meet/README.md

-# game-meet
+# Game Meet

-(In Progress) Web application allowing users to meet (in-person or online) to play video games together.
+The Game Meet web application will, upon completion, allow users to set up video gaming sessions with each other.
+Users will be able to create and join both in-person meetups as well as online sessions.